 Applications received after the stated deadline dates will be accepted and processed when complete as quickly as possible; however it may not be possible to have a decision rendered in time for the applicant to begin taking classes for the desired term if admitted.

-*Applications submitted by this date will receive full consideration for the upcoming term.
-Applications received after this date will be considered on a case-by-case basis.
+Applications submitted by the above referenced dates will receive full consideration for the referenced term.
+Applications received after the above referenced dates will be considered on a case-by-case basis.

 Please note: In order to be minimally qualified to pursue admission through the Graduate School of Engineering, a candidate must have successfully completed or is in the process of completing an undergraduate bachelors degree from a regionally accredited U.S. college or university, or its equivalent from a foreign college or university.
 Any offer of admission is contingent upon a candidate’s successful completion of an undergraduate bachelors degree from a regionally accredited U.S. college or university, or its equivalent from a foreign college or university.